-The School of Occupational Therapy provides transformational education of students, integrating humanistic values with the best scientific evidence to become occupational therapists committed to occupation-based practice, life-long learning, service, and advocacy to promote occupational well-being and justice in healthcare and society.
+The School of Occupational Therapy engages students in transformational education, integrating humanistic values with scientific evidence to become occupational therapists committed to occupation-based practice, life-long learning, scholarship, service, and advocacy to promote occupational well-being and justice in healthcare and society.

 The mission of the School of Occupational Therapy is to provide a transformational education to students that assures they are well-equipped to enter practice with skills and knowledge to be leaders in healthcare and the promotion of occupational justice.

 Students learn best through varied experiences in a range of environments that have direct application to the development of practice skills and understanding of human occupation.

 By active engagement of mind, body, and spirit in interaction with the environment, persons learn, grow, and actualize life roles that bring meaning, satisfaction, and well-being.

 Critical thinking is essential for effective analysis, integration and synthesis of information and systems to enact best practice.

 Occupation (engaging in meaningful daily activities) has the transformative power to enhance participation in life; through engaging in learning, students frame, envision and reflect upon their beliefs about human capacity and potential.

 Sound ethical reasoning underlies and guides all that we do to maintain and promote high standards of practice.

 Promote more equitable and sustainable opportunities for individuals and populations to engage in a range of healthful occupations to support well-being and quality of life.